 A new player is entering this arena: Addcomposites

 This isn't to say that there won't be parts designed specifically using this technology in the future, as CompositesWorld summarizes very well.
-Since this technology is still in its early stages, it remains to be seen how the new 3D printing technologies would be able to compete with the matured process of ATL.
+Since this technology is still in its early stages, it remains to be seen how the new 3D printing technologies would be able to merge with the matured process of AFP, to create an accessible advanced manufacturing solution